eXept Software AG Logo

 coll do:[:eachElement | Transcript showCR:eachElement ].

-this allows blocks to access the method's arguments and/or variables.
+this allows for blocks to access the method's arguments and/or variables.

-This is still true after the method has returned - since the
+This is still true after the method has returned - because

-block keeps this reference, the method's context will NOT die in this case.
+the block keeps this reference, and the method's context will NOT die in this case.

 (for experts: Smalltalk blocks are technically lambdas/closures)